Need money for a car, a college class, a mortgage, or just to get you through to your next paycheck? You’re not alone.

 4. Peer-to-peer (P2P) loans

 One type of online lender that is making a name for itself is peer-to-peer lending.
 You apply for a loan and individuals, not banks, fund part or all of it.
 You pay interest and the balance back to them.

 Why borrow: Rates for P2P loans are usually very reasonable and are attractive for a host of different borrowers.
-Terms are usually shorter as well, making it a great choice if you are looking for a loan you can pay off quickly and painlessly.
+Terms are usually range from three to five years, making it a great choice if you are looking for a loan you can pay off quickly and painlessly.